Yair Rodriguez Net Worth, Career Earnings & Endorsement Deals

-‘El Pantera’ aims to win the UFC Featherweight Title for the first time this weekend at UFC 290.
-Here at SportsLens, we have decided to take an in-depth look at the career of the Mexican MMA superstar, Yair Rodriguez.
+‘El Pantera’ fell just short in his bid to become UFC Featherweight Champion on July 8 at UFC 290.
+Now, here at SportsLens, we have decided to take an in-depth look at the career of the Mexican MMA superstar, Yair Rodriguez.
 This includes his net worth, career earnings and endorsement deals.

 Yair Rodriguez Net Worth Estimated At $7 Million

-Yair Rodriguez faces Alexander Volkanovski in the main event this weekend at UFC 290 at the T-Mobile Arena, Las Vegas, Nevada.
+Yair Rodriguez fell short in his attempt to win the UFC Featherweight Title against Alexander Volkanovski in the main event on July 8 at UFC 290 at the T-Mobile Arena, Las Vegas, Nevada.

-Going into this main event bout at UFC 290, Alexander Volkanovski is priced as the -450 betting favorite to win the fight outright with the best offshore gambling sites.
-This of course means that Yair Rodriguez is the betting underdog with the best US sportsbooks heading into this super-fight at UFC 290.

 The 30-year-old is worth an absolute fortune and is a huge celebrity in his home country.
 The Mexican MMA sensation has won 15 professional fights, including 10 inside the UFC.
 Not only that, but he is one of the most recognisable names in the UFC.

 Essentially Sports now estimates his net worth to be at least $7 million, based on his lifetime earnings.
-Rodriguez has had an outstanding career so far, and looks to further solidify his legacy by becoming the UFC featherweight Champion this weekend.
+Rodriguez has had an outstanding career so far, and looks to further solidify his legacy by winning the UGC Featherweight Title next year – if indeed ‘The Great’ moves up to lightweight and the 145-pound strap becomes vacant.

 The Mexican’s net worth has also been heavily enhanced through ventures outside of the octagon too.
 His other main earners outside of MMA come through his various endorsements.
 Again, more on that later.

-The career of Yair Rodriguez has been an incredibly successful one thusfar, with ‘El Pantera’ looking to write his name into the UFC history books with a win this weekend in his maiden UFC Featherweight Title fight.
+The career of Yair Rodriguez has been an incredibly successful one thusfar, with ‘El Pantera’ looking to write his name into the UFC history books in the future, if he is to get another short at UFC gold next year.

 Yair Rodriguez net worth figure per essentiallysports.com